ahmetomerv/ahmetomerv.github.io/content/blog/host-gatsby-on-github-page-with-custom-domains/index.md

 $ gatsby build && gh-pages -d public -b gh-pages
 ```

 The commands above basically build the Gatsby site (which is also a React app) with all of its contents, and then using the `gh-pages` package, it deploys the `public` folder, which includes the static files, to the associated GitHub repo.
-The parameter after `-b` is the name of the branch used to push the static files to.
+The value after parameter `-b` is the name of the branch used to push the static files to.
 You can name it however you like.

 ### 3 - Connect custom domain